Bobby Storey funeral: Police ask some mourners to interviews

 Hundreds of people lined the streets in west Belfast as Mr Storey’s funeral cortege passed by despite the restrictions and despite marshals being present.

-A row with the DUP over the matter prompted the suspension of joint briefings with Sinn Fein during the health emergency.–PA
+A row with the DUP over the matter prompted the suspension of joint briefings with Sinn Féin during the health emergency.

+DUP MLA Mervyn Storey welcomed the move.“The focus on process is one thing and I’m glad to hear progress but an outcome is the most important,” he said.

+“It is 81 days since the Covid-19 rules were fundamentally undermined by that event.